Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

-# Fall2020-Group09
+# Fall2022-Group02
-A tool for measuring the quality of a place
+Creating a Pipeline to Better Placemaking.